 May be harvested by hand or dipnet.
 Hand operated instruments may not penetrate the shell.

-One star trap, one ring net, or one pot is considered one unit of gear.
+One star trap, one ring net, one castable snare, or one pot is considered one unit of gear.
 The maximum number of units of gear that may be fished per person is: